Menu

 Exercise 2: Add a Modification Path

-The current approval step has two options: approve or reject.
-But human reviewers often want to modify the response before sending it.
+Right now, the approval step has two options: approve or reject.
+But in practice, human reviewers often want to tweak the response before it goes out.
 Add a “modify” action to the escalation approval.

 {